3 View citations

 This is your current bibliography.
 All your citations will automatically be saved to this bibliography.

 • To rename this bibliography click on the name of the bibliography.

 • To create a new bibliography, mouseover the menu item "Your bibliographies" and then click on Create New Bibliography.

 Your citations will appear here in an alphabetically sorted list.

 Once saved you will be able to edit or delete them.

-Copy the information below in your paper according to the Intext Citation Guide.
+Copy the information below in your paper according to the Guide on the right.
 Use your own page numbers.

 APA In-Text Citation Guide